Cxpher/KPS-logs/deploy_logs/deploy_logs.rst

 4. Close this screen with the 'X' button at the top right

-5. To download the full log bundle of this application, click on 'Log Bundle'
+5. To download the full log bundle of this application, click on 'Log Bundles'

 .. figure:: img/k8sapps03.png
    :alt: K8s apps 03